migosoft/ServiceCatalog/README.md

 # ServiceCatalog

-A self-hosted service catalog that maps your infrastructure as a live dependency graph.
+A simple self-hosted service catalog that maps your infrastructure as a dependency graph.
 Track services, servers, and databases, model how they relate to each other, and monitor their availability in real time.

 ![Graph View showing nodes and edges](docs/graph-preview.png)